 Find the right opportunities

 There are 12+ UK procurement portals.
 Manually checking two or three of them every day is both time-consuming and unreliable.
 Automated monitoring matched to your CPV codes, sector and contract value range finds every relevant opportunity across all portals — often within hours of publication.
+A free platform such as WinAContract does exactly this, pulling Find a Tender, Contracts Finder and the devolved portals into one searchable feed.
 For most SMEs this doubles the number of relevant opportunities they are aware of.

 Know when to bid and when to pass